 Two of the most important questions for anyone considering Invisalign clear aligner treatment are: How long does Invisalign take and how much will it cost?

 We have Invisalign costs covered on a separate page, so here we're going to look at how long Invisalign takes to straighten teeth.

-Invisalign is the UK's leading brand of clear aligner, effective on around 90% of orthodontic cases including:
+Invisalign is the a popular brand of clear aligner in the UK, effective on around 90% of orthodontic cases including:

 - Crooked teeth

 - Crossbite, overbite and underbite

 If you haven't already verified that you are a good candidate for Invisalign treatment, you can check using their free online Smile Assessment.
 Then, keep reading to learn more about what might affect your own Invisalign treatment timeframe.

 Table of contents

 Many Invisalign patients notice their teeth moving within just a few weeks of starting treatment.
 One of the benefits of wearing clear aligners is that you can begin to enjoy your straighter-looking teeth while your treatment is still in progress.